-However, that born again experience that Jesus discusses with Nicodemus is part of the salvation experience.
-First, Jesus atoned for the sins of humankind by his death and resurrection.
-Those who believe in him; repent of their sins and ask for forgiveness shall be saved.
-This process of salvation then produces a regeneration and washing of a person’ s spirit by the Holy Spirit.
-Acceptance of Jesus as Savior produces the new birth.
+That born again experience, born from above, that Jesus discusses with Nicodemus is part of the salvation experience and is fundamental to every child of God who believes in Jesus Christ.
+Jesus atoned for the sins of humankind by his death and resurrection.
+Those who believe in him must then repent of their sins, ask for forgiveness and they shall be saved.
+Ephesians 2 states that we were all once:

-By the way, the disciple John provides another glimpse of Nicodemus after Jesus’ death.
+Nicodemus’ last appearance was in the nineteenth chapter of John right after the crucifixion of Jesus.
 Joseph of Arimathea goes to Pilate, the governor of Judea, and asks for the body of Jesus so that he could bury him.
 Joseph was a member of the ruling council, like Nicodemus.
+He was also a secret disciple.
 Joseph was accompanied by Nicodemus who brought a mixture of myrrh and aloes for Jesus’ burial.
 They wrapped Jesus’ body with the spices and linen and took him to a new tomb in the garden where he had been crucified.
 (John 19:38-42) According to Matthew 27:60, the new tomb belonged to Joseph.
-What’s fascinating here is that Nicodemus was with Joseph of Arimathea and the two men buried the body of Jesus.
-Nicodemus had also become a secret disciple of Jesus!
+What’s fascinating here is that Nicodemus was with Joseph of Arimathea and the two men buried the body of Jesus!
+Nicodemus had become a disciple, albeit, a secret disciple of Jesus!
 That’s awesome!